SM Prime: History

 On May 17, 2013, SM opened the SM Aura Premier.
 The same year, the company announced a merger with SM Land, which owns SM Development and Commercial Properties Group.
-As a result, upon approval by Securities and Exchange Commission, SM Prime is one of the largest property companies in the Southeast Asia region, competing with Gokongwei-led Robinsons Land (which owns Robinsons Malls and Tan-led Megaworld Corporation).
+As a result, upon approval by Securities and Exchange Commission, SM Prime is one of the largest property companies in the Southeast Asia region, competing with Gokongwei-led Robinsons Land (which owns Robinsons Malls) and Tan-led Megaworld Corporation.

 Subsidiaries

 SM Supermalls

-SM Supermalls is a chain of shopping malls with over 88 malls in the Philippines, and 8 in China as of August 2024.
+SM Supermalls is a chain of shopping malls with a total of 98 malls, 89 of which are in the Philippines, and 9 in China as of January 2026.
 According to the company, the malls attract an average foot traffic of 3.5 million daily and has over 5,000 tenant partners.

 SM Offices

 SM Offices is SM Prime's commercial development arm responsible for the development various commercial properties and office tower developments across the country.
 Their key office properties include the E-Com Center towers at the SM Mall of Asia Complex, the Mega Tower located beside SM Megamall, the North Towers at the SM North EDSA Complex, the SM Fairview Towers at the SM City Fairview Complex, and the SM Aura Tower at the SM Aura complex.